How Much Does a Gardener Cost?

 There are a number of things that you should consider when hiring a gardener to carry out garden maintenance for you.
 Below is a list of things that you should be aware of before choosing someone to carry out the work:

 • Do you know anyone who can recommend a good gardener for you?
-If so, it’s always worth getting in touch with them as a recommended gardener is always the best approach.
+If so, it’s always worth getting in touch with them, as a recommended gardener is always the best approach.

 • How much experience does the gardener have?
 Can they provide any examples of their work?

 • How long has the gardener been in business?
+Gardeners with long-standing businesses are likely to have more experience and be good at what they do.

 • What services are offered?
 Do they cover everything that you need for your particular garden?